KhaledMahmudKM/simple_nodejs/Readme.md

 # Readme

-This is a demonstration project that renders a simple web page.
-It also a simple api server.
-Node.js and express.js is used.
+This is a demonstration project of `Node.js`.
+It uses simple `Node.js` + `Express` app that serves a static webpage and a `/api` route returning random quotes.

 ### 1. Folder Structure
 ```